 Call us with any questions or to make an appointment.Call Today Book Now

 DO NOT USE ANY ELECTRIC TOOTHBRUSHES.
 The day after surgery you should begin rinsing with warm salt water at least five times a day, especially after eating.
 Mix 1/8 teaspoon of salt in a cup of warm water.
 Do not use any other mouthwash.
 Sutures are placed in the area of surgery to help to heal.
 Sometimes they become dislodged; this is no cause for alarm.
 These sutures will dissolve.

 Slight bleeding, oozing, or redness in the saliva is not uncommon and expected after surgery.
 Excessive bleeding may be controlled by placing a tightly folded gauze pad over the area and biting firmly for 30-45 minutes.
 Repeat if necessary.
 If bleeding continues, bite on a moistened tea bag for 30 minutes.
 The tannic acid in the tea bag helps to form a clot.
 To minimize further bleeding, sit upright or lay with your head elevated and avoid physical activity.
 If bleeding does not subside, call for further instructions.

-If you have an issue, discuss it with the experts who are trained to help: Dr. Pulsipher, and Dr. Eckard or your family dentist.
+If you have an issue, discuss it with the experts who are trained to help, Dr. Pulsipher, or your family dentist.

 If you have any questions or concerns about your post-operative course, please contact our office.
 An online video regarding post-operative care can be viewed on our website.